scotta451/80-days/README.md

 Gonna fix 80D-3 directly through the GitHub integration That didn't work - let's try in a pull request...
-Testing a change to comment behavior in VCS commits
+Testing a change to comment behavior in VCS commits That was ridiculous - nothing happened at all